This web page was prepared by the Indoor Environment Group (IEG) Staff of the

 building managers, architects, and other building professionals.

-The information on this web site is based on research performed by the IED and on research by others.
-The IED
+The information on this web site is based on research performed by the IEG and on research by others.
+The IEG

 conducts research on energy-efficient ventilation, pollutant transport,